appdotnet/api-spec/content/docs/resources/stream/index.md

         <tr>
             <td><code>type</code></td>
             <td>string</td>
             <td>A string specifying the type of stream this is.
-This can affect the transport method of the endpoint url as well as characteristics of the stream (how many messages it can process, how long lived it is, etc).
+This can affect the transport method of the endpoint url as well as characteristics of the stream (how many objects it can process, how long lived it is, etc).
 Currently, the only option is <code>long_poll</code>.</td>
         </tr>
         <tr>
             <td><code>key</code></td>